When Do College Applications Open?

 Most students, on average, apply to 4-10 schools.
 Because many schools begin their application cycles the summer before your senior year of high school, starting early can give you a jump start on your applications.

-According to Pew Research Center, about 10.2 million applications are completed in the United States each year, as of 2017.
+In the 2022-23 school year, nearly 7 million applications were submitted through the Common App alone.
 Read on to learn when college applications open for fall 2023 enrollment.

 When Do College Applications Open for Fall 2023?